EpicHigh/codecamp-2nd-th-homework/README.md

 # Software Park Thailand: Code Camp 2
 **April 21, 2018 - October 21, 2018**

-Software Park Thailand is a government agency under the National Science and Technology Development Agency, and was established to stimulate the development of the Thai software industry.
-Which Software Park Thailand make code camp for training, to be a full-stack web developer.
-This repository is my assignments at code camp of Software Park Thailand.
+Software Park Thailand is a government agency under the National Science and Technology Development Agency, and was established to stimulate the development of the Thai software industry and to solve the programmer crisis in Thailand.
+Software Park has made Code Camp 2 for training who want to be a full-stack developer.

+This repository is my assignments at this code camp.

 #### Note
 * **Week 6 & 7**: Some asssignments are not on this repo, because assignments must be sent to the SQL format.